 The guy with the telescope, the red lights, and the weather honesty.

 Relaxed.
 Curious.
 Allergic to canned lectures.
-Focused on sending your group home with a story instead of a science quiz.
+Focused on sending your group home with a beach-night story instead of a science quiz.

 Watch the Host Video